-Assistant Professor, Director of Choral Studies
+Associate Professor, Director of Choral Studies

 DMA, University of Michigan, Ann Arbor

-Master of Music, University of California, Los Angeles
+MM, University of California, Los Angeles

 Khaefi is nationally and internationally recognized for his accomplishments as a conducting pedagogue and guest conductor.
-In addition to regularly leading regional and all-state honor choirs, he has guest-conducted throughout Asia, Europe, and South America.
+In addition to leading regional and all-state honor choirs, he has guest-conducted throughout Asia, Europe, and South America.
 Choruses under his direction have toured nationally and have performed in concert halls across the United States.
 Khaefi has prepared choruses for leading conductors including Michael Tilson Thomas, Leonard Slatkin, Christopher Warren-Green, and James Conlon.